SeedlingsBabylab/annotid/README.md

 # Video and Audio Annotation ID (annotid) Processing Scripts
 This repository contains scripts that perform the following tasks:
-1. Addition of ID to each cell in the video files
+1. Addition of ID to each cell in the video (.opf) files
+2. Additon of ID to each annotated cell in the audio (.cha) files.

+Unverified tasks that previous README contained, but I (Sarp) am not fully sure of:
-2. Link the Pho references of the video cells based on onset offset times
+1. Link the Pho references of the video cells based on onset offset times
-3. Addition of ID to %pho, %xcom, and annotations of the format [a-zA-Z]\_[a-zA-Z]\_[a-zA-Z]{3}
+2. Addition of ID to %pho, %xcom, and annotations of the format [a-zA-Z]\_[a-zA-Z]\_[a-zA-Z]{3}
-4. Addition of ID references between pho and chi, as well as detecting audio annotation file errors along the way
+3. Addition of ID references between pho and chi, as well as detecting audio annotation file errors along the way
-5. Check whether Annotation IDs are added to all words that are annotated.
+4. Check whether Annotation IDs are added to all words that are annotated.

+Please file issues if you encounter any bugs with as much detail as possible.

-## Instruction
+## Current Instructions

-All those scripts require setting the input/output file path inside of the script before running.
-To run the audio processing scripts, pyclan is required
+### add_annotation_ID_video.py
+This script will add annotation IDs to opf files.
+It creates temporary directories/files to unzip then zip back the annotation IDs.
+The script takes two arguments: path to the opf file, and the path to the used ID file.
+Usage:

+`python add_annotation_ID_video.py /path/to/opf_file.opf /path/to/usedID.txt`

+### add-annotation_ID_audio.py
+This script will add annotation IDs to cha files.
+The instructions to run this script can be found in the gitbook, under the page "Audio Add Annotation IDs"

+## Past Instructions for past scripts

+All the scripts mentioned below have been moved into the old_scripts subdirectory for clean up.
+These instructions are for them.

 ### retrieve_codes.py usage